Nothing Is Impossible with God

 • And of course we know the rest of the story.
 God delivered Israel from the Egyptian army by opening the Red Sea miraculously.

 • God is omnipotent, He is unlimited in what He can do.
+So don't limit God.
+He has unlimited power and the willingness to use it to help you.
 No matter how frightening your personal "Red Sea" appears to you, remember that you serve an all-powerful God who loves you and is willing to intervene mightily on your behalf.

 Vs. 15 Then the LORD said to Moses, “Why are you crying out to me?
 Tell the Israelites to move on.